Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

-Then, according to the amount of motion of the moving object, the MR of the moving object is adaptively adjusted as the Adaptive MR ${\text{ARect}}_{\text{IDk}}$ of the moving object.
+Then, according to the amount of motion of the flying bird object, the MR of the flying bird object is adaptively adjusted as the Adaptive MR ${\text{ARect}}_{\text{IDk}}$ of the flying bird object.
 Specifically, a motion hyperparameter $\gamma$ is introduced.
-When the amount of motion of the moving object is less than $\gamma$, the MR of the moving object is expanded to make the amount of motion of the moving object reach $\gamma$.
-Therefore, the Adaptive MR of the moving object can be expressed as follows,
+When the amount of motion of the flying bird object is less than $\gamma$, the MR of the flying bird object is expanded to make the amount of motion of the flying bird object reach $\gamma$.
+Therefore, the Adaptive MR of the flying bird object can be expressed as follows,